Ellipsis-Labs/sokoban/README.md

 Enter Sokoban: A library of data structures designed to simplify this exact problem.

 ### Generic Node Allocator
-Almost all data structures can be represented some sort of connected graph of nodes and edges.
+Almost all data structures can be represented by some sort of connected graph of nodes and edges.
 The `node-allocator` module implements a raw node allocation data structure for contiguous buffers.
 Each entry in the buffer is must contain objects of the same underlying type.
 Each entry will also have a fixed number of *registers* that contain metadata relating to the current node.
 These registers will usually be interpreted as graph edges.

 ```
 #[repr(C)]